 Design & technology is essentially about solving a problem that will improve the lives of individuals, groups or society as a whole.
 As such, it supports pupils’ understanding of what it means to work for the common good.
 Our pupils quickly move beyond designing and making products for themselves and begin to consider the needs of another user.
 They learn to accept that others may need or want different products to themselves and understand that a successful designer works hard to satisfy the user, rather than simply imposing their own ideas.
 This is a lesson that can easily be applied to other areas of life.

-Pupils often work in groups and produce products that are not ‘owned’ by any one individual and remain on display at school.
-This is a deliberate decision and aims to teach pupils that the reward for their efforts is in the joy and wonder their work brings to other members of our school community.
+Pupils often work in groups and produce products that are not ‘owned’ by any one individual.
+These remain on display at school.
+This is a deliberate decision and aims to teach pupils that the reward for their efforts is in the joy and wonder their work brings to other people.

 Group work also enables pupils to develop the interpersonal skills that are valued by future employers, such as being able to communicate ideas and plans clearly, plus negotiating and delegating.
 They learn to take responsibility for completing their individual tasks, whilst supporting teammates, so the group as a whole can succeed.